Celebrating Easter Monday in England - Run, Rabbit, Run!

 To Celebrate or Not

-While visiting an Episcopalian service during the Easter weekend, I saw that the large bulletin and announcements pages explained the various services by time, date and Rite and explained that the Episcopal is part of the larger Anglican Church.
-The instrumental music particularly was beautiful and reminded my of services broadcast from several churches and cathedrals around the UK over radio, television, and Internet media.
+The instrumental music at the church visited was particularly beautiful and reminded my of services broadcast from several churches and cathedrals around the UK over radio, television, and Internet media.
 The particular selections in the local service were of a baroque quality and quite exhilarating.
 There were ringing bells and bowing as well, and this reminded me of my friends from Thailand.
 It was quite an interesting service.

 This all brought to mind the fact that my father's family over 100 years ago celebrated Easter Monday in the farmlands of Eastern Ohio, Virginia, and nearby.
 He mentioned the holiday from his childhood a few times, but did not elaborate.
 We never heard it mentioned in school, although Good Friday and Easter were part of a holiday weekend for some time.
 Where to look?